jneuhauser/swupdate/doc/source/sw-description.rst

     }

 On *myboard*, SWUpdate searches and find myboard.stable.copy1(2).
-When running on different boards, SWUpdate does not find an enty corresponding to the boardname and it fallbacks to the version without boardname.
+When running on different boards, SWUpdate does not find an entry corresponding to the boardname and it fallbacks to the version without boardname.
 This lets relalize the same release for different boards having a complete different hardware. `myboard` could have a eMMC and an ext4 filesystem, while another device can have raw flash and install an UBI filesystem.
 Nevertheless, they are